jolatechno/QuIDS/README.md

 If this first condition is met, `equalize(...)` if the maximum relative imbalance in the number of object accross the nodes is greater than `mpi::equalize_imablance`.

 `mpi::min_equalize_size` is equal to `1000` by default, and `mpi::equalize_imablance` has a default of `0.2`.

-#### minimize truncation

-`minimize_truncation` is a `bool` variable (default is `false`, but can be set to `true` by compilling with the `MINIMIZE_TRUNCATION` flag).
-If `minimize_truncation` is `true` then each mpi rank will keep the maximum number of object it can within memory limitation, effectively "minimizing truncation".
-Otherwise each node will maximize the number of graph it keeps.

 ### Utils global variables